vietlizi/jiafei-snakey-dookey/README.md

 # snakey
-Been keen on the famous Snake game on your Nokia, now it's here, after another thousand phototype
+Been keen on the famous Snake game on your Nokia?
+Now it's here, after another thousand phototypes later

+# Get Started
+I literally don't know